Field & Nest is An online journal dedicated to embracing a slower pace of life, written by a girl with a constant wanderlust and a Nordic obsession.

 Why Field & Nest?

 I knew that I wanted to blog about a variety of topics but two stood out more prominently than the rest - travel and the home.
 'Field' references all of my travel and outdoors post while 'Nest' focuses on interiors and making your house a home.
-I've since gone on to incorporate other topics such as style, books and slow living into my blog, but these two words still sum everything up.
+I've since gone on to focus on other subjects such as slow living and timeless style but these two words still sum everything up.

 What camera do you use?

-I used to use a Canon 600D with a 50mm f/1.8 lens, but now I mainly use my Canon M10 with a 22mm f/2.
+I use a Canon 600D with a 50mm f/1.8 lens and a Canon M10 with a 22mm f/2 for most of my photography.
 I also have a variety of film cameras.

 Where are your favourite travel destinations?